 If you want to get people to buy your stuff, you need to understand how people make purchase decisions.

 Product quality and seller reputation matter… it goes without saying.
 What about when the product matches the customer’s needs and they trust the seller?
-What are the things that influence purchase decisions once those fundamentals are in place?
+What are the things that influence purchasing decisions once those fundamentals are in place?

 Here are 9 things you should know about purchase decisions.